 What does "farm membership" mean?

 Farm members are a special type of customer, a more intimate part of the farm than casual market visitors or wholesale buyers.
-By the end of the season we are likely to know some of your favorite foods (and what you don't love so much), and you get to really see the farmers in their natural habitat.
+By the end of the season we are likely to know some of your favorite foods (and what you don't love so much), and you get to really see us, the farmers, in our natural habitat.
 Members provide about 20-30% of our income, and often the most stable and reliable part of our farm budget.
 Because they commit to a membership early in the season (long before the first markets, ideally), they are also crucial to our yearly budget, providing much-needed investments to get each year's season started.
 2018 will mark our fourth year of farm memberships, and we love that some of our members have been with us since the very first pick-up.
 We continually strive to make our memberships work well for both the farm and the eaters, and welcome member involvement and input.
 If you are interested in a farm membership, visit our membership page here.

 How does payment work?

 Farm members pay at least 1/3 of their membership early in the spring, to help us get started.
 We appreciate full payment as early as possible, but also happily split your annual membership into 3 payments if that works better for you.

 What if I will be out of town for a week?
 What happens with my veggie box or feedbag?

 Great question.
 You can send a friend, neighbor, or family member to pick up your produce.
 Many members use the feedbag or produce box as a thank-you to friends who are house-sitting or watching their pets when they leave town.
 Just leave your house or pet sitter instructions on when and where to find us, and let them eat it up!
 You can also let us know beforehand (ideally 2-3 days notice) so we can find someone to donate your box to.
 There are many families in need in our valley and it's one reason we've setup our Eatership program this year.

 What if I forget to pick up my share?